-When you’re a backpacker arriving in Sydney, it can be quite tricky to find the accommodation of your dreams.
-As you may know, the rents here are very expensive, thus it is not rare to make certain mistakes during the “apartment hunt”, especially if you don’t know the city all too well!
-So, after having lived here for five years in seven different apartments, here is some advice we can give you.
+When you’re a backpacker arriving in Sydney, it can be quite tricky to find the place of your dreams.
+Especially if you don’t know the city all too well, you might easily make a couple of wrong choices during the apartment hunt.
+As you may know, rents here are very expensive.
+So, after living here for five years in seven different apartments, here is our advice.

 How to find accommodation in Sydney

-Before arriving in Sydney or Australia in general, we would recommend to book a few nights in a backpacker hostel.
-Hotels in Sydney are pretty expensive (expect $100 per night or more), so backpacker hostels will allow you to save some money to start with (a dormitory will cost you about $25 per night).
-Three or four nights will allow you enough time to get used to the city and check administrative must-dos off your list.
+Before arriving in Sydney or Australia in general, we recommend you to book a few nights in a backpacker hostel.
+Hotels in Sydney are pretty expensive (expect $100 per night or more), so backpacker hostels are the way to go if you want to save money (a dormitory costs you about $25 per night).
+Three or four nights give you enough time to get to know the city and tick a few things off your to-do list.
 If you end up needing more time, you can easily extend your stay at the hostel.
-Nevertheless, you might want to note that the prices go up during high season, in this case November until February.
-And that you might have to book a couple of month ahead if you plan on staying around Christmas or New Year’s Eve.
+Nevertheless, you might want to note that prices go up in peak season, in this case November until February.
+You also might have to book a couple of month ahead if you plan on staying around Christmas or New Year’s Eve.

 Flat share in Sydney

-For those who want more intimacy or privacy and plan on renting a studio flat or an apartment, be aware that it is pretty difficult to find one through an agency if you’re here on a Working Holiday Visa.
-The competition is very big and the agencies are rather reluctant towards helping backpackers.
-Generally speaking, the minimum lease starts at six months, so if you have a relatively well payed job and plan on staying in Sydney for a couple of months, it is not impossible to get a studio apartment!
+For those who want more privacy and plan on renting a studio flat or an apartment, be aware that it is pretty difficult to find one through an agency if you’re here on a Working Holiday Visa.
+Competition is very high and rental agencies are rather reluctant towards helping backpackers.
+However, if you have a relatively well payed job and plan on staying in Sydney for a couple of months, it is not impossible to get a studio apartment!
+Generally speaking, the minimum lease starts at six months.
 To find ads and offers, visit the pages Real Estate and Domain.

 Best suburbs to live in Sydney